zacanger/niddesa/text/README.md

 Prepared for SuttaCentral by Blake Walshe and Bhikkhu Sujato.
 ```

-The sources in Chinese were found here: https://agama.buddhason.org/.
+The sources in Chinese were found here: https://agama.buddhason.org/ and were
+translated by one Zhuang Chunjiang.